-The student loan crisis persists for another year, and it seems Americans are making sacrifices to pay off this debt.
+The student loan crisis persists for another year, and it seems Americans are increasingly making sacrifices to pay off their student loans.
 NPR reports that the homeownership rate has dropped for people aged 24 to 32, and “the Federal Reserve estimated 20% of that decline is attributable to student loan debt.”
-For the majority of student loan holders, paying off these loans is a necessary priority before they can make other spending decisions.
+For the majority of student loan holders, paying off these loans is necessary before they can make other spending decisions.

 To better understand the relationship between student loan debt and what Americans give up, we surveyed 808 college graduates with student debt and 214 without debt.
 Our findings reveal how pervasive student debt is, how people are paying off their loans, and what they give up in the process.
 Read on as we explore what Americans sacrifice.